How much does a Florida Auto Dealer Bond cost?

-The Florida Department of Highway Safety and Motor Vehicles requires both independent and franchise motor vehicle dealers to post $25,000 surety bonds.
+The Florida Department of Highway Safety and Motor Vehicles requires both independent and franchise auto dealers to post $25,000 surety bonds.
 These bonds are subject to underwriting, which means the price you’ll pay depends on a review of your personal credit report.

 Don’t let less-than-stellar credit stop you from purchasing the surety bond you need quickly and easily!
 SuretyBonds.com offers an exclusive bad credit bonding program through which we can approve 99% of all applicants.
 Request a free bond quote now!